equitymarkets/7North/README.md

 *  Increase or decrease of Harcum attendence - While a decrease could result in possible closure (see above), an increase could mean less parking spaces available for overflow during construction and Lot 7 closure
 *  Norristown Speed Line reopens County Line stop after improvement, opening possibility of more access to Villanova from competing hotel
 *  Wyndam House in Bryn Mawr College reopens, providing increased competition, although small, for the local lodging market
-*  Amtrak substation improvement slightly decreases local parking
+*  Amtrak substation improvement slightly decreases local parking - BEGAN NOV.
+2024
 *  Continued unimpeded growth in Valley Forge/King of Prussia area, in particular, a glut of new hotel and conference space

 Further research: